 Tip #8: Have a Blast

-Most importantly, to get the full bowl game experience, remember that the main reason for going to bowl games is to have fun and enjoy a wonderful sport with your fellow fans.
-So, have a blast!
-Let your school spirit shine through and cheer until you lose your voice.
+Most importantly, to get the full bowl game experience, have fun and enjoy the day!
+Have a blast!
+Let your school spirit shine through.
+Cheer until you lose your voice.
 You will not regret the memories you make.